MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

     If the transcript is in a language other than English (and is one of the languages supported by Microsoft), you can select the translate icon ![Translate icon](media/ci-transcript-translate-icon.png "Translate icon") to convert the transcript into English.

-- **Related opportunity tab**: Allows you to view or add opportunities that are related to the call and this helps other users who are viewing call summary to have an insight on what this conversation is regarding.
+- **Related opportunity tab**:

+    The **Related opportunity** tab allows you to view or add opportunities that are related to the call and this helps other users who are viewing call summary to have an insight on what this conversation is regarding.

     If no opportunity is add to the conversation, select **Search** and add the related opportunity.